eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 .. note::

-  The Writer linger duration setting is currently not applied when |var-project|
+  The Writer linger duration setting is not applied when |var-project|
   is requested to terminate.

 .. _`Writer history QoS and throttling`: